• Skip to primary navigation

 Instructions

-• Lower the heat to medium-low heat and stir in the broth.
-Whisk the egg and stir it in, along with the yogurt, cornstarch, salt and pepper.
-Stir until well combined and uniform.
+• Lower the heat to medium-low heat and stir in the broth, yogurt, salt, and pepper.

-• In a small saucepan over medium heat, melt the butter, add the garlic, remaining green onions, and mint, and sauté until the garlic begins to toast a bit, about two minutes.
-Stir into the soup.
+• In a small skillet over medium heat, melt the butter.
+Add the garlic, remaining green onions, and mint, and sauté until the garlic begins to toast a bit, about two minutes.

 Nutrition